einsweniger/viscom_framework/report/chapters/00_intro.rst

 Due to several difficulties not very many of these goals were achieved:

-Currently, the executable weighs in at 48 MiB, compressing it with UPX_ leads to rougly 13 MiB.
-This does also not include the shaders and the music.

 This project did neither produce a synthesizer, nor self-made music.

 The visuals are not as long as the chosen piece of music and, compared to entries in public competitions, not very pleasing.

-Failing pretty much all goals set from the beginning, there's also some other outcomes.
+Failing several goals set from the beginning, there's also some other outcomes.

 .. _UPX: https://upx.github.io/